evidhai/notes-techpechu-com/pages/CodeDeploy.md

 		- After Install
 		- Application start
 	- Appsec hooks - Have a read on [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html)
-	- Environment variables availablity for hook
+	- Environment variables availablity for hook #exam-revise
 		- APPLICATION_NAME
 			- The name of the application in CodeDeploy that is part of the current deployment (for example, WordPress_App).
 		- DEPLOYMENT_ID